-In Terrence Malick’s film The Thin Red Line a dead Japanese soldier speaks silently to an American: “Are you righteous?
+I'm a big fan of Terrence Malick, whose films touch on profound existential issues.
+In his film The Thin Red Line, a dead Japanese soldier speaks silently to an American: “Are you righteous?
 Kind?
 Does your confidence lie in this?
 Are you loved by all?
 Know that I was, too.
 Do you imagine your suffering will be any less because you loved goodness and truth?”

 The getting of wisdom is a three-stage process, according to many Buddhists: “Before my Zen training I thought that rivers were rivers.
 When I advanced in the training I came to see that rivers were not rivers.
 Now that I have realised enlightenment, I see that rivers are rivers.”
 This is a classic picture of how insight develops which is repeated in many wisdom traditions.

 For years my friends and I were critical of any notion which claimed that "we should be good mainly because of the consequences."
 There were various reasons we thought this was wrong.
 The central one was our conviction that you should be good simply because goodness (along with truth) is the highest value.
-As the highest value, it trumps other values and so other reasons for action.
-Your values are the bedrock on which you build everything else, and this conviction can give a deep meaning to life.
+It is the most profound value that we live, and should not be subordinated to others, such as prudence.